akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 }
 ```

-Fetching data is an example of [synchronization:](/learn/synchronizing-with-effects) in this example, you want to synchronize the `results` state with data from the server according to the current `query` and `page`.
-You want to fetch data because the component is *displayed* rather than in response to any single particular event, so using an Effect to kick it off makes sense.
+You *don't* need to move this fetch to an event handler.

+This might seem like a contradiction with the earlier examples where you needed to put the logic into the event handlers!
+However, consider that it's not *the typing event* that's the main reason to fetch.
+Search inputs are often prepopulated from the URL, and the user might navigate Back and Forward without touching the input.
+It doesn't matter where `page` and `query` come from.
+While this component is visible, you want to keep `results` [synchronized](/learn/synchronizing-with-effects) with data from the network according to the current `page` and `query`.
+This is why it's an Effect.

 However, the code above has a bug.
 Imagine you type `"hello"` fast.
 Then the `query` will change from `"h"`, to `"he"`, `"hel"`, `"hell"`, and `"hello"`.
 This will kick off separate fetches, but there is no guarantee about which order the responses will arrive in.
 For example, the `"hell"`response may arrive *after* the `"hello"` response.
 Since it will call `setResults()` last, you will be displaying the wrong search results.
 This is called a ["race condition"](https://en.wikipedia.org/wiki/Race_condition): two different requests "raced" against each other and came in a different order than you expected.